admnll/ecuaciones-latex-word-markdown/markdown.md

 Si queremos una ecuación en línea con variables en línea  $a \ne 0$, entonces tenemos algo como esto $a + b = c$.

-El ejemplo de la ágina de MAthjax es este:
+El ejemplo de la página de MAthjax es este:

 When $a \ne 0$, there are two solutions to \(ax^2 + bx + c = 0\) and they are
 $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$